esperyong/socrawler/README.md

 - 🛠️ **Browser Automation** - Uses headless Chrome for dynamic content scraping
 - 🌐 **CORS and middleware support** out of the box
 - 📝 **MCP Integration** - Optional MCP tools for AI agent integration
+- 🔒 **Anti-Detection** - Built-in stealth mode to bypass Cloudflare and other anti-bot protections

 ## Quick Start